Shreyajg/Wordle/README.md

 - Guesses and game state persisted in MongoDB
 - Previous guesses restored after page reload
 - Validation of guesses against the stored word list
+- Displays a congratulatory message with an OK confirmation when the player wins
+- Displays a "Better luck next time" message with an OK confirmation after five unsuccessful guesses

 ### Admin